code-with-amitk/Code-examples/Languages/programming_lang/c++/operator_overloading/Examples/Overload_Operator=.md

 int main(){
   A obj1(1);
-  //A obj2 = obj1;            //REMEMBER: This will call Copy Constructor
+  //A obj2 = obj1;            //This will call COPY CTR, since new object is getting created from existing object.

   A obj2;
   obj2 = obj1;                //obj2.operator=(obj1)  //This calls assignment operator